murcia-cs4215/ocontract/README.md

 yarn start
 ```

-This will launch an interactive shell for you to enter OContract code.
+This will launch an interactive shell (REPL) for you to enter OContract code line by line.

-Alternatively, you can OContract out in a code editor environment at <https://murcia-cs4215.github.io/frontend/>.
+Alternatively, you can try out OContract in a code editor environment at <https://murcia-cs4215.github.io/frontend/>.

 ## Sample Program